leoloso/leoloso.com/src/posts/bettering-graphql-through-components.md

 GraphQL's schema requires a type definition to live on a single location, making it difficult for team members to collaborate, often leading to a monolith architecture, or to the need to set-up special tooling to generate the schema.

-Because PoP is schemaless, it overcomes these drawbacks, and supports:
+Because PoP is not based on the Schema Definition Language (or SDL), it overcomes these drawbacks, and supports:

 - Cleanly splitting the data model into different responsibilities (implemented by different, disconnected teams), without the need to set-up special tooling
 - Deprecation of fields based on the needs from the team/project, not on the API schema definition